-On the left, you can see a pane that lists all the virtual machines you have created so far (three in the example above).
+On the left, you can see a pane that lists all the virtual machines you have created so far (quite a few in the example above).
 A row of buttons above it allows you to create new VMs and work on existing VMs.
 The pane on the right displays the properties of the virtual machine currently selected, if any.